AdobeDocs/cc-libraries-api/src/pages/overview/index.md

+---
+title: Overview—Creative Cloud Libraries API
+description: Learn about Creative Cloud Libraries and how customers use Libraries.
+Then jump into building your own API integration.
+---

 ## Overview

 Welcome to the Creative Cloud Libraries API!
 Before jumping straight into the documentation, we recommend taking a moment to learn more about what Libraries are and what the API can do for you.